data4development/dataworkbench-cluster/docs/configuration-deployment.md

 ## Cluster architecture

-The cluster consists of two types of nodes.

-1. A `default-pool` of nodes that are permanently available, to run the API and the web front-end.
-The API service provides the point of contact for other services within the cluster, as well as for the outside world.

-2. A `pre-emptible-pool` of nodes to mainly run batch operations.
-These nodes can be terminated at any point.
-This pool is configured with auto-scaling to grow as needed (within limits), to offer a trade-off between processing speed and time.
+The cluster consists of a node pool of pre-emptible nodes.
+Since all state is maintained outside the cluster, we can safely discard and restart services, and benefit from the cheaper node types for batch processing.
+The "permanent services" (API, static files, front-end) can be scaled to multiple instances and don't require a lot of resources.
+They can run alongside more resource-intense processing jobs for which multiple nodes will be allocated.

+The homepage container is basically a proxy that serves static files from Google Cloud Storage.
+This approach will be applied to the front-end application as well.
+This means part of the deployment process will move to a more serverless architecture.

 In addition, there still is a separate server running the IATI Data Refresher to update the IATI snapshot.
 The data is then pushed to a Source Repository on the Google Cloud Platform.